sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-04/chapter-02/README.md

 }
 ```

-Next we have to find the fire event handlers in the game to apply this function.
-The game was originally designed to be a PvC(Player vs Computer) game, so there are two handlers should be modified:
+Next we have to find the firing event handlers in the game to apply this function.
+The game was originally designed to be a PvC (Player vs Computer) game, so there are two handlers should be modified:

-* Player fire event handler function `fireTorpedo` in `ComputerBoard.js`;
+* Player firing event handler function `fireTorpedo` in `ComputerBoard.js`;

-* Computer fire event handler function `computerFire` in `Game.js`;
+* Computer firing event handler function `computerFire` in `Game.js`;

 ## Use web worker to unblock UI

-After we added the `handleFire` callback to these event handlers, the UI appears to be non-responsible after every fire event.
+After we add the `handleFire` callback to these event handlers, the UI appears to be non-responsive after every firing.
 This is because generating a proof is CPU intensive and it is in the same thread that renders UI.

 A standard way to deal with this situation is to separate the code into a web worker.
 So we create a file called `zkp.worker.js` and generate the proof in the worker.

-Then we updated the `handleFire` function to be like this:
+Then we update the `handleFire` function to be like this:

 ```js
 const handleFire = (role, targetIdx, isHit, newStates) => {